The3key/doomcontrollerwithjetsonmotion/README.md

 # doomcontrollerwithjetsonmotion
-uses your body to controll
+uses ai and ASL to controll doom with a jetson nano